ATL - LAS

 ATL

-Avoid parking at ATL due to ongoing construction projects.
+Avoid airport parking at ATL due to ongoing construction, which has reduced parking spots significantly.
 Consider alternative transportation options to save time and hassle.

 Read more about ATLby Blane Bachelor